melaniewalsh/cas-book/mybookpath/README.md

-# Post45 Data Collective Book
+# CAS Book

-This book includes resources for working with data in the Post45 Data Collective and for enhancing your own datasets and collections.
+This book includes resources for working with archival data.
 ## Usage

 ### Building the book